dabapps/periodical/README.md

 #### String representations

-CalendarPeriod objects use a unique representation that follows ISO 8601, with the exception of quartley intervals, which use a 'Q' prefix to the quarter.
+CalendarPeriod objects use a unique representation that follows ISO 8601, with the exception of quarterley intervals, which use a 'Q' prefix to the quarter.

 The following are all valid representations of CalendarPeriod objects: